yasmin-aumeeruddy/kubeconfig-microservices/README.md

 `mvn clean package`

-Now you need to delete your old Kubernetes deployment.
+Now you need to delete your old Kubernetes deployment and update the deployments.

 `kubectl delete -f kubernetes.yaml`

-## Update Ports and IP Variables
+`kubectl apply -f kubernetes.yaml`

 Update the port the nodes that are assigned to and take note: